sbb-design-systems/lyne-components/src/components/sbb-loading-indicator/readme.md

 ### Variants

-It has two different variants: in `window` mode, the component completely covers the parent element, preventing interaction with it,
+The component has two different variants.

+In `window` mode, the component completely covers the parent element, preventing interaction with it.

 ```html
 <sbb-loading-indicator variant="window"/>
 ```

-while the `circle` mode can be used inline within another component (e.g., button) and adjust its size to the parent font size.
+While the `circle` mode can be used inline within another component (e.g. button);
+in this case the component adjusts its size to the parent font size.

 ```html
 <sbb-button>